 In 1995, a group of community leaders and concerned citizens identified community support for those who required food assistance in Clarington East.
-As such, they formed a founding board of directors and established a charitable organization officially named Clarington East Economic Support.
-Back then, the intent may have been to offer a broader range of social services to those in the community who were facing economic challenges: however, a food bank was seen as the most practical service to organize and deliver at the time.
+They formed a founding board of directors and established a charitable organization officially named Clarington East Economic Support.
+Back then, the intent may have been to offer a broader range of social services to those in the community who were facing economic challenges, however, a food bank was seen as the most practical service to organize and deliver at the time.

-Located at 123 King Avenue West, Unit 1 in Newcastle, today the Clarington East Food Bank (CEFB) provides food assistance to those living within Newcastle, Orono, Newtonville, Kendal and Kirby.
-Relying entirely on contributions from local citizens, businesses, and community partners; we support approximately 60 to 80 families in our region, with non-perishable food items, diapers, formula, and toiletries.
+Located at 250 Mill St. South Newcastle, the Clarington East Food Bank (CEFB) provides food assistance to those living in Newcastle, Orono, Newtonville, Kendal, and Kirby.
+Relying entirely on contributions from local citizens, businesses, and community partners; we support approximately 60 – 80 families with non-perishable food items, diapers, formula, and toiletries.

-CEFB is committed to providing services in a respectful, fair and equitable manner and to be transparent and accountable to our community.
-We believe in social justice, the reduction of poverty in our community, and helping individuals and their families feel valued – regardless of their circumstances.
+CEFB is committed to providing services in a respectful, fair, and equitable manner and to be transparent and accountable to our community.
+We believe in social justice, the reduction of food insecurity in our community, and helping individuals and their families feel valued – regardless of their circumstances.
 As a member of the Food Banks Canada, CEFB has access to the many grants and programs that they offer and we subscribe to The Ethical Foodbanking Code.
-The CEFB is also a member of the Ontario Association of Food Banks and the Newcastle & District Chamber of Commerce.
+The CEFB is also a member of the Feed Ontario and the Newcastle & District Chamber of Commerce.

 Richard Jefferson – Treasurer

 Todd Taylor – Director

 Gayle Willoughby -Director